WeissFi/weissfi-docs/docs/oracles.md

 # Oracles

 Weiss Finance integrates multiple on-chain price oracles to fetch real-time price data used across the protocol.
-We utilize **Pyth**, **Switchboard**, and **Stork** to ensure reliable market prices for supported assets.
+We utilize **Pyth** and **Switchboard** to ensure reliable market prices for supported assets.

 Oracle data is queried during key protocol operations, including: